nigelhorne/CGI-ACL/README.md

         IF addr falls inside any CIDR range THEN RETURN 0 (allow) END IF

+    IF deny_countries is set THEN
+        -- Premise: allow_countries alone is vacuous (always returns 0 in -- non-wildcard mode); if only allow_countries was set, earlier guards -- already returned 0.
+This condition is therefore necessary and sufficient.
-    IF deny_countries or allow_countries is set THEN IF no lingua supplied THEN carp; RETURN 1 (deny) IF lingua is not a blessed object THEN carp; RETURN 1 (deny) country := lingua->country()   [wrapped in eval]
+        IF no lingua supplied THEN carp; RETURN 1 (deny) IF lingua is not a blessed object THEN carp; RETURN 1 (deny) country := lingua->country()   [wrapped in eval]
         IF country is falsy (undef / "" / "0") THEN RETURN 1 (deny)
         country := lc(country)
+        -- Transitive reduction: deny_countries is provably non-nil here.
         IF wildcard (*) in deny_countries THEN
             IF country in allow_countries THEN RETURN 0 (allow) ELSE                               RETURN 1 (deny)